Year 5 2021 - 2022

 In Year 5, we encourage an increased degree of independence.
 Homework is set each Monday and is due to be completed by the following Monday.
 This allows time for children to speak with teachers if help is needed but also gives them the weekend to ensure all is complete.

 Weekly homelearning is set for spellings, maths and grammar.
 Topic homework is due in once per term and pupils have a list of project ideas from which they are requitred to choose any two.
 Daily reading is also encouraged at home as this is the best way to develop the vital skills of fluency and pace.
 We thank all parents and carers for their continued support in this.

 Maths can be accessed via the child's individual LWP account (Learning with Parents).

 Grammar homework can be accessed via the child's individual login at SPaG.com.

 Spellings will be given to children each Monday but can also be found on our class homepage in case of absence.
-Spellings will then be tested the following Monday.

 The expectation is that children read a book at their individual reading level at least five times per week at home.
 Children are able to access suitably levelled books from school.

 Further learning activities can be found online at the Oak National Academy.
 This is not a homework site but is a useful place to look for any revision/practice if needed.